spinnaker/spinnaker.io/README.md

 ## todo

-[] Newsletter signup
+[] Newsletter signup (?)
-[] Docsy has a built-in version selector for documentation, will this do what you need?
+[] Docsy has a built-in version selector for documentation, will it meet the stated need?
 I can also create a new shortcode in order to place it elsewhere...